 What is a Home Birth?

 A home birth is a planned birth that takes place in the comfort of your own home.
 Most often, home births are attended by a midwife or doula.
-Home births are popular for women who want to have a very private, family-centered birth experience with friends and family often taking part.
+Home births are popular for women who want to have a very private, family-centered birth experience.
+Friends and family often take part.